thomasfreedom119/thomasfreedom119/README.md

 - 👋 Hi, I’m @thomasfreedom119
-- 👀 I’m interested in Mars
+- 👀 I’m interested in coding

-- 🌱 I’m currently learning history
-- 💞️ I’m looking to collaborate on docs
+Fight for freedom!

 <!---